cypress-io/cypress-documentation/CONTRIBUTING.md

 ### Writing the Changelog

-When adding to the Changelog, create a new file in [`/_changelogs`](/docs/guides/references/_changelogs) named as the version number.
+When adding to the [Changelog](/docs/guides/references/changelog.mdx), create a new section with the title as the version number on top of the previous section.
 Be sure to follow the category structure defined below (in this order).
 Each bullet point in the list should _always_ be associated to an issue on the [`cypress`](https://github.com/cypress-io/cypress) repo and link to that issue (except for Documentation changes).